 Kerry Glass is the creator of the Memories Live concept.
 She graduated from Rutgers University with a Bachelor of Arts in Psychology and Fine Arts, focusing on photography and videography.
 She then received a Master’s in Art Therapy from Pratt Institute.
 Following graduation she was employed at the Hebrew Home for the Aged at Riverdale (NY) where she served as both an art therapist and director of the art department.
 This most recent chapter of her life began when a young woman in her community passed away from cancer, leaving behind her husband and two young children.
 That evening the concept of Memories Live was born.
-Kerry’s goal is to create a life movie for you family to store eternally, to keep your memories alive.
+Kerry’s goal is to use the power of film to eternalize loved one's images, stories, and wisdom.

 She received a Bachelor of Science in Textile Science and Marketing from the University of Maryland.
 She is married to her husband Josh, and has two children, Jamie and Melanie.

 Beth brings a vast base of knowledge in the field of social work to the Memories Live Board.
 She currently runs a private practice in Chatham, New Jersey, providing psychotherapy for adolescents and adults specializing in depression, anxiety, addiction, parenting, life transitions, bereavement and relationship issues.
 Previously Beth served as a social worker for Temple Ner Tamid in Bloomfield, New Jersey, facilitating workshops and support groups for congregants experiencing challenges in the areas of mental health, addiction, parenting, employment and grief.

 Beth received a Bachelor of Business Administration in Finance from Emory University and a Masters in Business Administration from New York University.
 Beth then went on to receive her Masters in Social Work from New York University and has focused her expertise on working with individuals and families throughout northern New Jersey.